bcnmy/docs/versioned_docs/version-3.0/dashboard/spendingLimits.md

 # Add a global limit

-Navigate to the Paymaster you have created, then click rules and spending.
+Navigate to the Paymaster you have created, then click `Rules` and `Spending`.
 If this is the first time you are adding a limit the page will look like this:

 ![new limit](../images/limits/new_limit.png)

-Click on Add limit button inside Global Limit card and the new global limit modal will appear.
+Click on `Add limit ` inside the Global Limit card and the new global limit modal will appear.
 Inside the modal you will be presented with the option of choosing:

 - Threshold type (Gas Spend | Number of user operations)
-- Threshhold value
+- Threshold value
 - Cycle duration (minimum 1 hour, maximum 23 hours)

-After clicking Create button the limit will be created.
+After clicking `Create` the limit will be created.

 ![add global limit](../images/limits/global_limit_modal.png)

 ## Add a user limit

-Click on Add limit button inside User Limit card and the new user limit modal will appear.
+Click on `Add limit` inside User Limit card and the new user limit modal will appear.
-Both the global and the user limit modals are very simiar and offer same options.
+Both the global and the user limit modals are very similar and offer the same options.

 ![add user limit](../images/limits/user_limit_modal.png)